SLACKPACKING IN THE WHITES

 no tent, sleeping bag, or breakfast/dinner supplies.
 This allowed for a pack

 weighing in around 30 lb--YES!
-Thus the term "slackpacking" which I first
+Thus the term "slackpacking" which I

 heard from a seasoned, hardcore, full gear, backpacker friend of mine.